How to pass an MOT check

 Suspension is a difficult component to check yourself, but you can do a quick test by applying your weight to each corner of the car and then releasing.
 If the suspension is OK, any body movements should settle down quickly.

-You may also be able to hear suspension problems in the form of creaks or knocks when you drive or manoeuvre the car, particularly over an obstacle such as a speed bump or as you drive up a kerb or onto a driveway.
+You may also be able to hear suspension problems in the form of creaks or knocks when you drive or manoeuvre the car, particularly over an obstacle such as a speed bump, or as you drive up a kerb or onto a driveway.

 There shouldn’t be any parts of the exhaust or mountings missing, so ensure nothing’s hanging loose.
-Be on the lookout for any major leaks and check the silencer is working.
+Be on the lookout for any major leaks and check that the silencer is working.

-To make sure everything is in order before the MOT test, start the car up and listen for excessive or unusual noise, which could be a sign of a ‘blowing’ exhaust (small holes caused by corrosion).
+To make sure everything is in order before the MOT test, start up the car and listen for excessive or unusual noise, which could be a sign of a ‘blowing’ exhaust (small holes caused by corrosion).

 Mechanical checks are the hardest to do yourself, but there are problems you can identify early on.